 CLIMATE CHANGE & OTHER SMALL TALK is a season of 9 short audio plays written by 9 playwrights across the world in collaboration with Sunny Drake.
 The shorts will explore the absurdness of our lives with climate chaos as a backdrop–and the bigger forces shaping our responses to climate change.
 They will humorously dial up the bizareness of disaster capitalism, obsession with economic growth and outsized corporate influence over political institutions.

 Festivals and theatres across the world will form “story laboratories”, commissioning artists as “story scientists”.
 Rather than examining physical, chemical and biological conditions–the domain of climate scientists–our story scientists will examine the human forces shaping our responses to climate change.
 These stories will be produced in an initial season of short audio plays, shared in an interactive web portal.
 The shorts will then be available as a building block for further creation globally via live/pop-up performances and installations in accordance with local pandemic restrictions.

 Sunny talks about the origin of the work:

 “I incubated this idea onboard a three week residency on a tall ship in the high Arctic, north of Scandinavia, just 10 degrees from the North Pole, with 30 artists and scientists.
-We visited the world's most northern climate research station, where scientists release a daily weather balloon.
-Scientists there release a daily weather balloon and combine their data set with 1,200 other weather stations globally to create a fuller picture of climate change.
+We visited the world's most northern climate research station.
+Scientists there release a daily weather balloon and combine their data set with hundreds of other weather stations globally to create a fuller picture of climate change.
 Inspired by this, I want to partner with artists and companies across the world to create unique micro-narratives which are then funneled into a larger project of creative interpretation and sharing.”